james-lawlor/james-lawlor.github.io/biotrain-2022/index.md

 - Ability to use your favorite web browser to download and install the necessary software and data (see below).

 **Presenters:**
-- [James Lawlor](mailto:jlawlor@hudsonalpha.org), Computational Biologist in the Greg Cooper Lab at HudsonAlpha
+- [James Lawlor](mailto:jlawlor@hudsonalpha.org) (he/him), Computational Biologist in the Greg Cooper Lab at HudsonAlpha
-- [Bryan Moyers](mailto:bmoyers@hudsonalpha.org), Postdoctoral Researcher in the Rick Myers Lab at HudsonAlpha
+- [Belle Moyers](mailto:bmoyers@hudsonalpha.org), (she/her) Senior Scientist in the Rick Myers Lab at HudsonAlpha

 **Course Development**
 Course content adapted from the Software Carpentries lessons and the 2018 Bootcamp organized by [Brittany Lasseigene, PhD](https://www.lasseigne.org), Assistant Professor at the [University of Alabama in Birmingham](https://www.uab.edu/home/)

-### Tuesday, June 1, 2021:
+### Tuesday, May 31, 2022:
 **Lunch**: Computer set-up.
-James and/or Bryan will be around to help make sure computers are set up.
+James and/or Belle will be around to help make sure computers are set up.

-### Wednesday, June 2, 2021:
+### Wednesday, June 1, 2022:

-**7:45am - 8:15am**: Computer set-up This can be done anytime before bootcamp begins, but helpers will be available during this hour.
+**8:00am - 8:15am**: Computer set-up This can be done anytime before bootcamp begins, but helpers will be available d.

 [Detailed Windows Setup Instructions](#detailed-windows-setup-instructions)